I have a disability. What are my rights at work?

 Your employer might have to:

-• modify or change your work area because you have a
+- change your work area because you have a disability

-• provide software or equipment that you need because you have a disability
+- provide computer software or equipment that you need because of your disability

-• adjust your schedule or your work hours for a period of time while you recover from an injury or get treatment
+- adjust your schedule or your work hours while you recover from an injury or get treatment

-• change your job duties to ones that you are able to do
+- change your job duties to ones that you're able to do

-These are all just examples.
+These are all examples.
 Accommodation can be different for different people.
-In each case, it depends on what you need.
+It depends on what you need.

-If you need because of human rights, ask for it.
-Your employer has to try to make things fair for you.
+If you need accommodation because of human rights, ask for it.
+Your employer must try to make things fair for you.

-And you have to co-operate with your employer in trying to find and agree on what is reasonable for them to do.
+And you must co-operate with your employer to try to find and agree on what's reasonable for them to do.
 It might not be the same as what you asked for.

 If you have a at work, talk to your union representative.
 The union is usually involved if a union member needs accommodation.
 Your union and your employer are both responsible for accommodation.